Founder-ArcaFutura/emergent_depthwise_activation_structure_in_LLMs_code_data/README.md

 - The repository is still a cleaned extraction from a larger research codebase, so some historical scripts remain in [scripts/] for traceability.
 - The current recommended entrypoint for reproducing the released paper figures/results is [scripts/run_statistical_analysis.py].
 - The regenerated plots may not be pixel-identical to the originals, but they should be materially consistent with the released analyses and bundled result logs.

+- An earlier version of the analysis pipeline included a default parameter threshold (--min-params-b = 3.0), based on an initial hypothesis that smaller models did not exhibit the same activation structure.

+Subsequent analysis showed this assumption was incorrect (the effect is more closely tied to layer depth rather than parameter count), and the filter has been removed.

+The current pipeline includes the full canonical 60-model cohort in PCA and aggregate analyses.

+-